Fast crossovers on a budget.

 Compared to larger AMG-powered SUVs, this is not a large sum of money but compared to other performance crossovers, especially used ones, it is a stretch for a lot of buyers.
 So if you are looking for a fast, sub-compact SUV on a budget, here are five cheaper used options.

 Why settle for the mid-level AMG model when for a lot less, you can have the top-level GLA 45?
 The GLA 45 is the high-performance version of the sub-compact GLA, which has yet to receive a replacement.
 It is powered by a 2.0-liter turbocharged four-cylinder engine originally good for 355 hp, which was later increased to 375 hp.
 In either case, the GLA 45 is quicker than the new GLB 35 with a 0-60 mph time of just 4.3 seconds.
-Used prices now start at around $27,000, though the interior is nowhere near the same level of quality as the new GLB and there is no third row of seats.
+The price of used AMG GLA 45 now starts at around $27,000, though the interior is nowhere near the same level of quality as the new GLB and there is no third row of seats.

 If you are in the market for the Mercedes GLB, chances are you put a heavy value on style in your crossover purchase.
 If this is the case, the Mini Countryman John Cooper Works should be on your shopping list.
 It is powered by a 1.6-liter turbocharged four-cylinder producing 208 hp, going out to a six-speed automatic or an optional six-speed manual transmission.
 0-60 mph takes a respectable 6.8 seconds and used prices start at around $13,000 for the most potent version of the Countryman.